Management of human resources

 Commitment to consultation

 The department consults with employees and, where they choose, their representatives in accordance with the Department of Human Services Agreement 2011-2014 and the Department of Human Services Medical Officers Agreement 2013-2014.
-The department is continuing formal negotiations for new enterprise agreements—see Enterprise bargaining agreements below.

 The Department of Human Services Agreement 2011-2014 covers all non-Senior Executive Service (SES) staff except Medical Officers.
 Medical Officers are covered by the Department of Human Services Medical Officers Agreement 2013-2014.